ja88a/account-updates-ingestion/README.md

     2 implementations of this service type are available:
     * one dedicated to triggering callbacks, which expiration time is expressed by the Account Update events
-    * another is dedicated to maintaining a minimum leaderboard of the accounts owning the most tokens, grouped per account types
+    * another is dedicated to maintaining a minimum leaderboard/tracking of the accounts owning the most tokens, grouped per account types

     Service interface: [IEventHandlerService](./src/event-handler/IEventHandlerService.ts)

     Account Update Handler for Callbacks: [AccountHandlerCallback](./src/event-handler/AccountHandlerCallback.ts)

-    Account Update Handler for tracking accounts' tokens holding: [AccountHandlerTokenLeaders](./src/event-handler/AccountHandlerTokenLeaders.ts)
+    Account Update Handler for tracking accounts' max tokens holding: [AccountHandlerTokenLeaders](./src/event-handler/AccountHandlerTokenLeaders.ts)

 ### Design patterns